zakkoo/atkcis/README.md

 ## Deployment

-This projects CI/CD pipeline is set up like following
+This project's CI/CD pipeline works as follows:

-1. Your PR is merged into master branch
+1. Your PR is merged into the `master` branch
-2. Create a new release (tag) on github and the build pipeline will triggered
+2. Create a new release (tag) on GitHub, which triggers the build pipeline
 3. Download artifacts
 4. Install